-To send flowers in memory of Thomas "Ticket Tom" Mercer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Thomas "Ticket Tom" Mercer, please visit our Heartfelt Sympathies Store.

 November 4, 1935 – April 21, 2019

 It is with great sadness that we the family of the late Thomas Mercer announce his peaceful passing at the James Paton Memorial Health Care Centre on Sunday April 21, 2019 at the age of 83 years.
 He was predeceased by his parents Joseph & Emma Mercer of Port Albert, NL; parents-in-law Stephen & Edith Goldsack of Folkestone, England; brothers-in-law: Harvey Luff, Eric Goldsack; sisters-in-law: Mildred mercer, Margaret North and Phylis Dawney.
 Leaving to mourn with fond and loving memories his wife Lilian; daughter Denise Elliott (Ivan); sons: Alexandre Mercer (Lori), Steven Mercer; grandsons: Christopher Elliott (Christine), David Elliott (Eva), Andrew Mercer; granddaughters: Stephanie Mercer (Andrew), Melissa Mercer; great grandchildren: Alexander, Chelsea, Cameron, Hannah; brothers: Gerald Mercer, Robert Mercer (Doris), Reginald Mercer (Doris), Carl Mercer (Gloria), Scott Mercer (Mary); sisters: Margaret Mercer (Ted), Phylis Luff; brother-in-law Stephen Goldsack (Trish) also a large circle of nieces, nephews, cousins, other relatives and friends.